Study options

 Further study opportunities

-As a student of the Quantum Technology major, you are entitled to continue your studies at the Master’s level at Aalto University.
-The major gives you a solid basis for further studies in the Aalto University Master’s programmes, for example, in the Materials Physics and Quantum Technology major that is part of the MSc in Engineering Physics.
+As a student of the Quantum Technology major, you are entitled to continue your studies at the master’s level at Aalto University.
+The major gives you a solid basis for further studies in Aalto University Master’s programmes, for example, in the Materials Physics and Quantum Technology major that is a part of the MSc in Engineering Physics.
 Other degree options at Aalto include those in electrical engineering, computer science, and mathematics and algorithms.
+Graduates are also eligible to apply abroad for further academic studies.

 More information can be found in the Student Guide